keckothedragon/crypto-bank/README.md

 ## Setup
 Thank you for downloading the code for my bot, Crypto Bank!
 Crypto Bank allows you to keep track of made up points with others in your Discord servers.
 I chose to call it Crypto Bank because it started as a joke with friends where each person had their own CryptoCurrency (ex.
 "John Coin", "Bob Coin", etc.).

-Before you run the code, run the script "setup.py" to create "confirmation.pickle" and "crypto.json" files.
-(This is now optional, but still encouraged)

 ## Explanation of commands / Usage
 Here is a detailed explanation of each command available (in the order they appear in the file):